 Also from the definition it follows that almost surely we have

 where we used the fact that $B_{\rho}$ can intersect at most one inclusion in $\mathcal{O}_{\omega}$, which is then necessarily contained in $\square^4$.
-By integrating \eqref{1208} over $\Omega$ and using Fubini's theorem we obtain that there exists $C>0$ such that
+Integrating \eqref{1208} over $\Omega$ and using Fubini's theorem, we infer that there exists $C>0$ such that